-On a weather adjusted basis, energy deliveries to retail customers decreased by 3.5% in the second quarter of 2010 compared to the second quarter of 2009.
+On a weather adjusted basis, energy deliveries to retail customers decreased by 0.4% in the third quarter of 2010 compared to the third quarter of 2009.

-Wholesale revenues result from sales of electricity to utilities and power marketers, which are made in conjunction with the Company's effort to secure reasonably priced power for its retail customers, manage risk and administer its long-term wholesale contracts.
-Although such sales can vary significantly period to period, Wholesale revenues remained flat compared to the second quarter of 2009 as an 18% decrease in average price was offset by a 19% increase in wholesale energy deliveries.
+Wholesale revenues result from sales of electricity to utilities and power marketers, which are made in conjunction with the Company's effort to secure reasonably priced power for its retail customers, manage risk, and administer its long-term wholesale contracts.
+Such sales can vary significantly period to period.
+Wholesale revenues in the third quarter of 2010 declined \$9 million compared to the third quarter of 2009, as the result of both an 18% decrease in energy deliveries and a 9% decrease in average price.

-Purchased power and fuel expense increased \$2 million, or 1%, in the second quarter of 2010 compared to the second quarter of 2009, with \$15 million related to an 8% increase in total system load, offset by \$13 million related to a 7% decrease in average variable power cost.
-The average variable power cost was \$35.60 per MWh in the second quarter of 2010 compared to \$38.12 MWh in the second quarter of 2009.
+Purchased power and fuel expense decreased \$22 million, or 10%, in the third quarter of 2010 compared to the third quarter of 2009, with \$20 million related to an 8% decrease in average variable power cost and \$2 million related to a 1% decrease in total system load.
+The average variable power cost was \$38.12 per MWh in the third quarter of 2010 compared to \$41.54 per MWh in the third quarter of 2009.

-The increase in Purchased power and fuel expense consisted of the following:
+The decrease in Purchased power and fuel expense consisted of:

-- A \$36 million increase in the cost of generation, driven by a shift in the proportion of power provided by Company-owned generating resources, as well as a 51% increase in average cost.
-Thermal generation was reduced during the second quarter of 2009 as a result of the economic curtailment of Port Westward and Coyote Springs and extended maintenance outages at Colstrip and Boardman.
-The increase in average cost was largely due to the decrease in the relative proportion of energy received from hydro resources.
-In the second quarter of 2010, hydro represented 24% of total generation, compared to 46% in the second quarter of 2009; offset by - A \$34 million decrease in the cost of purchased power, with an 18% decrease in total energy purchases, coupled with a 3% decrease in average cost, driven by decreases in wholesale electricity prices.
+- A \$14 million decrease in the cost of generation, driven by a 22% decrease in average cost, partially offset by an increase in the proportion of power provided by Company-owned generating resources.
+Thermal generation was reduced during the third quarter of 2009 as a result of extended outages at Colstrip and Boardman.
+The decrease in average cost was largely due to increased coal-fired generation in the third quarter of 2010; and - An \$8 million decrease in the cost of purchased power, with an 18% decrease in total energy purchases, partially offset by a 13% increase in average cost.